 Highlights

-- Iglesia San Bartolome church in Tunte (San Bartolomé de Tirajana) – Beautiful church forms the base of this pilgrimage route.
+- Iglesia San Bartolome church in Tunte (San Bartolomé de Tirajana) – the beautiful church forms the base of this pilgrimage route.

 - Paso de La Plata – an amazing pass built in the vertical cliffs of the summit to connect the North and South of the island.